Hiyoochan/ASAP/Readme.md

-An active and sequential domain adaptation (ASAP) framework for dynamic auxiliary dataset selection in few-shot domain adaptation.
+An active and sequential domain adaptation (ASAP) framework to adapt foundation models for medical image segmentation